simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/add_doc_translation_mapping_blank_data.md

 **[Returns]**

 - `fixed_value`: str
   - A fixed translation value.
-If there is no fixed translation mapping setting, this interface returns argument's value directly.
+If there is no fixed translation mapping setting, this interface directly returns an argument's value.

 ## `_set_same_value_if_code_block_mapping_is_blank` function docstring

-Set a same code-block value if a specified value is blank string and key's value is a code block.<hr>
+Set the same code-block value if a specified value is a blank string and a key's value is a code block.<hr>

 **[Parameters]**

 - `key`: str
-  - A target key string (source english string).
+  - A target key string (source English string).
 - `value`: str
   - A target value string.